 - Longkou (龙口) is the source of a well-known type of vermicelli soybean noodles.
 Manufacturers of copper instruments are also located there.

 - Laizhou (莱州) specializes in hand-woven straw products.

 - Nanshan (南山) is a manufacturing base for cotton fabric and synthetic blankets.
 Nanshan aluminum materials are used for aircraft.

 - Penglai (蓬莱) is the main wine-producing region (over 140 wineries), producing over 40% of all wine in China.

 Rizhao (日照) is located by the sea.
 It is one of the largest manufacturing bases of seafood, especially mussels.
 Rizhao has the largest steel industry in the province.

 Beer and home appliances from Qingdao

-Qingdao (青岛) is home to electronics and household appliances (e.g., Haier, Hisense) manufacturing clusters.
+Qingdao (青岛) is home to manufacturing clusters of electronics and household appliances (e.g., Haier, Hisense).
 It is also a leading area in beer production – like the famous Tsingtao beverage brand.
 In addition, Qingdao exports machinery, vehicles, handicrafts, and textiles.